binaryphile/www.minimak.org/pages/faq.md

 However, I think it is mostly the result of a pure optimization strategy and doesn't employ the learning principles found in Minimak.

+: Colemak also has a set of stepwise intermediate layouts like the Minimak progression, called [Tarmak].
+Because Colemak is a much different layout from QWERTY, there are more steps (5) and each is more complex than the Minimak steps, but they in part inspired the Minimak progression and I believe they speed the learning of Colemak for similar reasons to Minimak's.

 : Dvorak is well-designed, but when compared to Minimak, it seems to pale a bit.
 Minimak offers better metrics for a lower learning curve.